richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The RFC Production Center (RPC)

-Publication of RFCs is handled by the RFC Production Center including editorial preparation and publication.
+Publication of RFCs is handled by the RFC Production Center (RPC) including editorial preparation and publication.
+The roles and responsibilities of the RPC are specified in [RFCEDMODEL], in particular Section 4.
-The roles and responsibilities are defined by a Working Group and an Advisory Board, and is overseen by the IETF LLC.
-See {{RFCEDMODEL}}, in particular Section 4 for the the complete details.

 ## Internet Assigned Numbers Authority (IANA)